Akshayp0105/AI-legal-intelligence-platform/README.md

 ## AI LEGAL INTELLIGENCE PLATFORM FOR GUIDANCE
 ##
-Ai for legal guidance and information
+Ai for legal guidance and informations